Kendall County, Texas

 • 2007: Kendall County celebrates its sesquicentennial anniversary.

-This timeline provides a concise overview of the key events in the history of Kendall County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Kendall County, Texas.